dudintv/vizartist-scripts/dudin-logic/element/README.md

 ## Element (a lower third)

 #### Version 5.0.0 (24 November 2023)
-* fix named fields in serial mode
+* changed the workflow with named fields in serial mode
 * print out all found fields in the inner console

 #### Version 4.3.8 (18 Oktober 2023)